 It has long since ceased to be a secret that Samsung and other smartphone manufacturers are working on a fingerprint scanner in the display.
 Vivo was the first manufacturer at the beginning of this year to introduce a smartphone with an in-display fingerprint sensor.
 Huawei joined here this week with the introduction of the Mate RS.
 Will Samsung also have this technology ready in time for its Note 9?

-Samsung would already have tried several variants, but still not 100% satisfied with its new fingerprint scanner in the display.
-First we assumed that the Galaxy S9 would be equipped with such an innovative sensor, now all eyes are focused on the Galaxy Note 9.
+Samsung would already try several variants but is still not 100% satisfied with its new fingerprint scanner on display.
+First, we assumed that the Galaxy S9 would be equipped with such an innovative sensor; now all eyes are focused on the Galaxy Note 9.

 Samsung patent in-display fingerprint sensor